cevataykans/nwdaf-otel/README.md

 ## Packages

-* clients -> contains code related to communciation with other services: NRF, prometheus ...
+* clients -> contains code related to communication with other services: NRF, prometheus ...
 * server -> contains server code of NWDAF
 * cmd -> entry point for NWDAF
 * scripts -> contains various scripts for benchmarks, infrastructure ...